Overview

 A published standard, not an enforceable rule

-The Town publishes the curfew as a standard, but it is not enforceable as a matter of federal law.
-Under the Airport Noise and Capacity Act of 1990 (ANCA), a public-use airport proprietor cannot impose noise or access restrictions without following a specific procedural process culminating in FAA approval.
-East Hampton has not completed that process.
-Federal court rulings have consistently blocked the Town's attempts to impose binding noise restrictions, beginning with the Second Circuit's November 2016 decision in Friends of East Hampton Airport, Inc. v.
-Town of East Hampton (No. 15-2334), which enjoined the Town's earlier curfew ordinances on ANCA procedural grounds.
+The Town publishes the curfew as a standard, but whether it can be enforced depends on federal law and the court orders affecting East Hampton Airport.
+Under the Airport Noise and Capacity Act of 1990 (ANCA), a public-use airport proprietor cannot impose noise or access restrictions without following a specific procedural process that culminates in FAA approval.
+East Hampton did not complete that process for the restrictions at issue.
+The Second Circuit's November 2016 decision in Friends of East Hampton Airport, Inc. v.
+Town of East Hampton, 841 F.3d 133 (2d Cir.
+2016), addressed the Town's prior curfew and related ordinances on ANCA procedural grounds, and the Town's 2022 attempt to close and reopen the airport as a private-use facility was likewise blocked by the state courts on ANCA and SEQRA grounds.
+Those rulings remain in effect, and the Town is currently pursuing settlement discussions rather than continuing to defend the litigation.

-In practical terms this means operators choose whether to observe the curfew.
+In practical terms, operators may choose whether to observe the published window.
 There is no fine, no fee, no loss of airport access.
-JPXWatch records operations that occur within the published 10 PM – 7 AM window as curfew period operations because the Town has published that window as the standard — not because a legally-binding rule has been broken.
+JPXWatch records operations that occur within the published 10 PM – 7 AM window as curfew-period operations because the Town has published that window as the standard, not because JPXWatch has determined that a legally binding rule was violated.
 The dashboard's purpose is to show the public record of what happens at the airport relative to the standard the Town has chosen to publish.

 Methodology update — April 2026